Pacheco Creek (San Benito County): Ecology

-Significant remnants of the historic riparian California sycamore (Platanus racemosa) habitat still exists on Pacheco Creek and are a good example of the Central Coast Sycamore Alluvial Woodland habitat type.
+Significant remnants of the historic riparian California sycamore (Platanus racemosa) habitat still exists on Pacheco Creek and these stands are one of the largest and highest quality Central Coast Sycamore Alluvial Woodland (CCSAW) habitat type remaining in the state.
+California sycamore stands are a CDFW-designated sensitive natural community and are vulnerable to dams which temper flood events.
+Sycamore alluvial woodlands require natural flooding and channel-forming flows and scour that historically characterized many of the creeks in the foothills of the watershed.
+Pacheco Creek's Central Coast California sycamore woodlands stretch from Bell Station to the Hollister plain and represent almost 7% of the total remaining in the state.

 Pacheco Creek historically hosted steelhead trout (Oncorhynchus mykiss) as evidenced by a physical specimen collected in 1945 by D.H.
 Simpson in the California Academy of Sciences, "19.5 miles east of Gilroy on Hwy.
 152".
 Cedar Creek and South Fork Pacheco Creek hosted steelhead trout runs in wet years and juveniles found on stream sampling indicated the presence of perennial pools suitable for oversummering in headwater reaches.
 Pacheco Reservoir (North Fork Dam) is an impassable barrier to in-migrating steelhead trout, preventing access to the nearly 34.5 mi of stream consisting of North Fork Pacheco Creek, Mississippi Creek and East Fork Pacheco Creek.
 In 1973 Fish and Game Warden W. I. Donahue reported that "high quality spawning and rearing habitat with perennial flow occurred upstream from Pacheco Dam on the North Fork, but was unavailable to steelhead because of the dam."
 In addition, resident rainbow (the landlocked form of steelhead trout) successfully rear in fast-water habitats grow rapidly and reach smolt size by the end of their first summer.
 In many years in late spring, prior to reservoir releases for agriculture, low stream flows and high water temperatures severely impact steelhead fry and small juveniles.

 Other native fish in Pacheco Creek include Monterey sucker (Catostomus occidentalis mniotiltus) and Sacramento pikeminnow (Ptychocheilus grandis).

 The Santa Clara Valley Habitat Agency (SCVHA) has identified the Pacheco Creek undercrossing below Pacheco Pass Highway (California State Route 152) as a key wildlife linkage to enable smaller animals to safely cross beneath this high-speed road at the border of Santa Clara County and San Benito County.
 A 2020 report by Pathways for Wildlife established significant wildlife usage of this 220 ft long by 177 ft wide bridge over Cedar Creek, and suggested modifications to improve it.
 The SCVHA has protected 162 acres along the creek as the Pacheco Creek Habitat Preserve at this location.